Snake Plant vs ZZ Plant: Which Low-Maintenance Houseplant Wins?

 Propagation

-Snake plants win this category outright.
-You can propagate them by division, leaf cuttings in soil, or growing snake plants in water — and all three methods produce results within weeks to a couple of months.
+You can propagate snake plants by division, leaf cuttings in soil, or growing snake plants in water — and all three methods produce results within weeks to a couple of months.
+Division is the fastest: simply separate a cluster of leaves with attached roots from the mother plant during repotting and pot it up separately.
+It will continue growing immediately as if nothing happened.

 Air Purification

-Both plants appeared in studies examining indoor air quality.
-The snake plant was included in NASA’s 1989 Clean Air Study, which found it removes formaldehyde and benzene.
-It also uses CAM photosynthesis, meaning it absorbs CO₂ and releases oxygen at night — making it a solid bedroom choice.
+The snake plant was included in NASA’s 1989 Clean Air Study, which found it removes formaldehyde and benzene from sealed test chambers.
+It also uses CAM (Crassulacean Acid Metabolism) photosynthesis, meaning it absorbs CO₂ and releases oxygen at night — the opposite of most plants.
+This makes it a genuinely useful bedroom companion, particularly in small, less-ventilated rooms.

 Winner: Snake plant — for the nighttime O₂ edge.